UniBwTAS/apriltags_tas/README.md

 **Authors**: Jan Kallwies, Bianca Forkel

+> **Note:** The [`rosx`](../../tree/rosx) branch extends this package with simultaneous ROS 1 and ROS 2 support.
+This (`master`) branch is the original ROS 1-only version.

 ## Quickstart

-Starting with a working ROS installation (Kinetic and Melodic are supported):
+Starting with a working ROS installation (tested with Kinetic, Melodic, and Noetic):
 ```
-export ROS_DISTRO=melodic               # Set this to your distro, e.g. kinetic or melodic
+export ROS_DISTRO=noetic               # Set this to your distro, e.g. kinetic, melodic, or noetic
 source /opt/ros/$ROS_DISTRO/setup.bash  # Source your ROS distro
 mkdir -p ~/catkin_ws/src                # Make a new workspace
 cd ~/catkin_ws/src                      # Navigate to the source space